- Bylaws

 Charity Evaluation and Movement Grants Committees’ Policies

-While ACE tries quite hard to avoid conflicts of interest (COIs) with charities we may evaluate and charities we may grant to from our Movement Grants, a growing staff means that there is increasing difficulty involved in avoiding individual COI situations entirely.
+While ACE tries quite hard to avoid conflicts of interest (COIs) with charities we evaluate for recommendation and with organizations we consider for a Movement Grant, it is difficult to avoid individual COI situations entirely.
 We have developed the following policies to address COIs as they arise in these two contexts.

-Individual COI could take multiple forms, for example:
+Individual COIs could take multiple forms, for example:

-- Close personal (e.g., marriage, family, close friendship) relationship with an employee of charity being evaluated
+- Close personal (e.g., marriage, family, close friendship) relationship with a staff member of a charity being evaluated or considered for evaluation

-- Board of Directors involvement with a charity being evaluated
+- Serving on the Board of Directors of a charity being evaluated or considered for evaluation

 These COIs are not all equal in weight.
-While employees are expected to disclose all COIs, how we handle each COI should depend on its seriousness.
+While committee members are expected to disclose all relevant COIs, how we handle each COI depends on its seriousness.

-- Serious COIs (employment within the last three years, present involvement with the Board of Directors, close personal relationship with an employee) disqualify an employee from being involved in evaluating the particular charity in the normal way.
-Replacement procedures will be outlined below.
+- Serious COIs (e.g. employment within the last three years, presently serving on the Board of Directors, close personal relationship with a staff member, currently applying to work for a charity ACE is evaluating) disqualify a committee member from being involved in evaluating the particular charity in the normal way.
+Replacement procedures are outlined below.

-- Minor COIs (volunteering with organization) should be acknowledged, and the employee should let ACE know if, under the circumstances, they feel they cannot impartially contribute to the charity evaluation.
-But in general, we expect it will be possible to continue with evaluation procedures in the normal way.
+- Minor COIs (e.g. volunteering informally with the charity) must be acknowledged, and the committee member must let the research Lead(s) (see org chart) know if, under the circumstances, they feel they cannot impartially contribute to the charity evaluation.
+But in general, we expect it will be possible for those with minor COIs to continue with evaluation procedures in the normal way.

-Some conflicts may fall between the outlined serious and minor levels, particularly those involving a personal relationship between an ACE employee and an employee of another organization that is not close enough to be definitively classed as a serious COI.
-In these cases, we expect the employee involved to work with research department leads and/or the Executive Director to find an appropriate level of involvement for the situation, defaulting to the procedures for a serious COI if they are unsure of the appropriate course of action.
-Staff members concerned about how any COI is handled should bring their concerns to the supervisor of the party with the COI first, rather than directly to the party with the COI.
-If the Executive Director has a possible COI, the final decision will be made by the Chair of the Board.
+Some conflicts may fall between the outlined serious and minor levels, particularly those involving a personal relationship between a committee member and a staff or board member of the evaluated charity that is not close enough to be definitively classed as a serious COI.
+In these cases, we expect the committee member involved to work with the research Lead(s) and/or the Executive Director to find an appropriate level of involvement for the situation, defaulting to the procedures for a serious COI if they are unsure of the appropriate course of action.
+If the Executive Director has a possible COI, the Chair of the Board will decide whether and how they can be involved.

-If any ACE employee or board member involved in the evaluation/recommendation process has a COI with an evaluated charity that is determined to be above the minor level, ACE will list that conflict on the relevant review page.
-All affiliations between ACE staff and board members and charities we may review are listed on our Disclosures page.
+If any committee member has a COI with an evaluated charity that is determined to be above the minor level, ACE will list that conflict on the relevant charity’s review page.

-If an employee has a serious COI with a charity they would otherwise participate in evaluating…
+If a staff member on the committee has a serious COI with a charity they would otherwise participate in evaluating…

 - They must: